lizmat/raku-all-modules/kuerbis/Term-TablePrint-p6/README.md

 Default: 0

-progress_bar
+progress-bar
 ------------

 Set the progress bar threshold.
 If the number of fields (rows x columns) is higher than the threshold, a progress bar is shown while preparing the data for the output.

 Default: 1_000

-tab_width
+tab-width
 ---------

 Set the number of spaces between columns.

 Default: 2

-table_expand
+table-expand
 ------------

-If the option *table_expand* is set to `1` or `2` and `Return` is pressed, the selected table row is printed with each column in its own line.
-Exception: if *table_expand* is set to `1` and the cursor auto-jumped to the first row, the first row will not be expanded.
+If the option *table-expand* is set to `1` or `2` and `Return` is pressed, the selected table row is printed with each column in its own line.
+Exception: if *table-expand* is set to `1` and the cursor auto-jumped to the first row, the first row will not be expanded.

-If *table_expand* is set to 0, the cursor jumps to the to first row (if not already there) when `Return` is pressed.
+If *table-expand* is set to 0, the cursor jumps to the to first row (if not already there) when `Return` is pressed.

 Default: 1